Vekin803/RestApiFB/README.md

 # RestApiFB
-Rest Api with FireBird database
+Rest Api with FireBird database with Python

+Frameworks used:
+- Flask